elegantthemes/create-divi-extension/packages/divi-scripts/template/README.md

 This project was bootstrapped with [Create Divi Extension](https://github.com/elegantthemes/create-divi-extension).

-Below you will find some information on how to perform common tasks.<br>
+Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/elegantthemes/create-divi-extension/blob/master/packages/divi-scripts/template/README.md).

 ## Table of Contents